Game Comonads & Generalised Quantifiers: Games and Logic with Generalised Quantifiers

 Similarly, we define parameterised aliases for the logics introduced in Section~\ref{sec:logics}.
 To lighten our notational burden, we use $\eplnkinftyomega{n,k}$ to denote the logic $\posqfk{k}(\mathcal{Q}^{\text{h}}_n)$ throughout this section.

-\begin{defi} We define $\eplnkinftyomega{n,k}_{\mathbf{x}}$ to be the logic $\eplnkinftyomega{n,k}$ extended by \begin{enumerate} \item all $n$-ary generalised quantifiers closed by all homomorphisms which are: \begin{itemize} \item injective, if $x_i =1$; and \item surjective, if $x_s = 1$ \end{itemize} \item if $x_n = 1$, negation on atoms. \end{enumerate} \end{defi} For example, $\eplnkinftyomega{n,k}_{001}$ extends $\eplnkinftyomega{n,k}$ with negation on atoms but contains no additional quantifiers as all $n$-ary quantifiers closed under homomorphisms are already in $\eplnkinftyomega{n,k}$.
+\begin{defi} We define $\eplnkinftyomega{n,k}_{\mathbf{x}}$ to be the logic $\eplnkinftyomega{n,k}$ extended by \begin{enumerate} \item all $n$-ary generalised quantifiers closed by all homomorphisms which are: \begin{itemize} \item injective, if $\injpar =1$; and \item surjective, if $\surjpar = 1$ \end{itemize} \item if $\negpar = 1$, negation on atoms. \end{enumerate} \end{defi} For example, $\eplnkinftyomega{n,k}_{001}$ extends $\eplnkinftyomega{n,k}$ with negation on atoms but contains no additional quantifiers as all $n$-ary quantifiers closed under homomorphisms are already in $\eplnkinftyomega{n,k}$.
 On the other hand, $\eplnkinftyomega{n,k}_{110}$ does not allow negation on atoms but allows all quantifiers that are closed under bijective homomorphisms.

-Now to prove the desired correspondence between $\mathbf{x}$-$\game{Fun}{n}{k}$ and $\eplnkinftyomega{n,k}_{\mathbf{x}}$, we adapt a proof from Hella\cite{Hella1996} to work for this parameterised set of games.
+Now to prove the desired correspondence between $\mathbf{x}$-$\game{Fun}{n}{k}$ and $\eplnkinftyomega{n,k}_{\mathbf{x}}$, we adapt a proof from Hella~\cite{Hella1996} to work for this parameterised set of games.

-For this we need the language of \emph{back-and-forth} systems which Hella uses as an explicit representation of a Duplicator winning strategy.
-We provide the appropriate generalised definition here: \begin{defi} Let $\text{Part}^{k}_{x_n}(\str{A}, \str{B})$ be the set of all partial functions $A \rightharpoonup B$ which preserve atoms (i.e.\ are partial homomorphisms) and, if $x_n = 1$ additionally preserve negated atoms.
+For this we need the language of \emph{forth} systems which are used as an explicit representation of a Duplicator winning strategy\footnote{These are called ``$k$-variable $n$-bijective back-and-forth sets'' in Hella's paper, where the ``back'' condition is implicit in the use of bijections.
+We drop that in the present generalisation.}.
+We provide the appropriate generalised definition here: \begin{defi} Let $\textbf{Part}^{k}_{\negpar}(\str{A}, \str{B})$ be the set of all partial functions $A \rightharpoonup B$ which preserve atoms (i.e.\ are partial homomorphisms) and, if $\negpar = 1$ additionally preserve negated atoms.